AddyRdz/Final-Portfolio/Deployment-Project/README.md

 ## The Spoonful Blog
+The Spoonful Blog is a full stack React app that allows users to create blog posts that contains food information.
+As a user you can posts recipes, blog posts, and pics about your favorite food.
+Doesn't really matter as long as it has to do with food!
 Give a high-level overview of the project purpose
 - What are the users?
 - What job does it form for them?